Smart Home Business Model: Use Challenges to Drive Success

 Models like SHaaS and smart living subscriptions enable providers to create bundles for sustainable business.
 This relieves them of the obligation to provide complete (and costly) support for a device that generates little revenue when purchased; rather they can provide an ongoing, financially viable service.

-The smart home is changing how we view and make decisions about our homes.
+The smart home is changing how we view and make decisions about our lives.
 Amazon’s latest deal with the number 1 US home builder offers an early glimpse of what’s on the horizon.

 Smart homes exist to make our lives easier; however, they are complicated to set up and maintain.
 Therefore, customer service is becoming a vital component, and the primary competitive differentiator, of enterprise smart home offerings, leading to the creation of new distribution models.

-SoT technologies are the enablers for these new models, helping businesses provide superior service, reducing consumer downtime caused by technical malfunctions in a way that’s both scalable and affordable.
+SoT technologies are the enablers for the new type of smart home business model, helping companies provide superior service, reducing consumer downtime caused by technical malfunctions in a way that’s both scalable and affordable.